Tenants’ rights all the time

 Tenants also may fill out a hardship form now and give it to a landlord if they receive an eviction notice.
 Eviction Free New York’s website walks you through how to complete the form in English, Spanish, and several other languages.
 (Eviction Free NY is a coalition of housing groups.)

-Here’s what Ulster County Sheriff Juan Figueroa told UIDN about evictions.
+Here’s what Ulster County Sheriff Juan Figueroa told UIDN about evictions early in 2021.

 This four-page flyer explaining tenants’ rights in New York State includes the information in the videos on this page.